MKUltra: Death of Frank Olson

 Several known deaths have been associated with Project MKUltra, most notably that of Frank Olson.
 By 1951, Olson was a United States Army biochemist and biological weapons researcher.
-In 1951 academic sources attributed the 1951 Pont-Saint-Esprit mass poisoning incident to ergot poisoning through a local bakery (which appeared to be plausible because ergot naturally contains lysergic acid, the chemical precursor to LSD).

 In 1953, a few days before his death, Frank Olson quit his position as acting chief of the Special Operations Division at Detrick, Maryland (later Fort Detrick) because of a severe moral crisis concerning the nature of his biological weapons research.